nikboyd/hoot-smalltalk/hoot-design/intro.md

 Hoot Smalltalk does not use [image-based persistence][st-image] for storing its code.
 Rather, like many programming languages, it uses simple text files with `.hoot` file type suffix.
-This allows developers to use popular tools for text editing and source code [version control][version-control], just as this [Git][git-doc] repository contains the code for Hoot Smalltalk itself.
+This allows developers to use popular tools for text editing and source code [version control][version-control], just as this [Git][git-doc] repository contains the code for Hoot Smalltalk.
 Simple text files also allow you to use any of the existing integrated development tools that support Java.
 Hoot Smalltalk was developed with [NetBeans][net-beans], largely because of its mature support for and integration with [Maven][maven].